dmentry/course_landing/README.md

 # Landing page
 Landing page which was created for training and educational purposes (frontend mainly).
-Backend could collect order information and has simple admin page for orders to see.
+Backend could collect order information and has simple admin page to check orders.

 # Try application
 https://myphotolanding.herokuapp.com